 From its rails-to-trails to bike lanes and bike share programs, Wisconsin is an excellent destination for anyone eager to get out and enjoy the outdoors with pedal power.
-Here are five of the best Wisconsin cities for bicycling.
+Here are four of the best Wisconsin cities for bicycling.

 The capital city sets the platinum standard (according to the League of American Bicyclists) for bike infrastructure: dedicated bike lanes, painted bike boxes at intersections, off-road paths, bike racks on public buses, commuter paths that extend into equally bike-friendly communities of Fitchburg, Monona and Middleton.
 Trails are even maintained in winter for commuters.

 The Capital City Trail, the Southwest Commuter Path, and the Cannonball Path operate like expressways, giving riders quick and easy off-road passage throughout the city.
 Finally, when you want to get out of town, the Badger and Military Ridge State Trails, each 40+ miles, run through scenic countryside as far as the state line.

 If you stay on the road, you have over 85 miles of bike lanes throughout Wisconsin’s largest city – and that doesn’t even count the Oak Leaf Trail, a 108-mile loop primarily of paved paths.
 The Lakefront Path, as the name suggests, has lovely Lake Michigan views, while the 14-mile Hank Aaron State Trail heads west from the shore all the way to the next county.
 The city also hosts some creative annual events such as the Pirate Bike Ride.
 (Don’t forget your eye patch and parrot!)